 Objective: The FLs and FRs serve as conduits for providing information to, and gathering feedback from, the fishing industry.
-Below are roles and responsibilities and resources to support FLs and FRs
+Below are roles and responsibilities and resources to support FLs and FRs.

-Ørsted U.S. Offshore Wind has put together an extensive fisheries outreach network that currently consists of a corporate FL as well as several regional FL's that cove the areas we have projects.
-In those regions there are multiple FR's that represent the ports/communities within those regions.
+Ørsted has put together an extensive fisheries outreach network that currently consists of a Fisheries Relations Manager and several FLs that cover the areas we have projects.
+In those regions there are multiple FRs that represent the ports/communities within those regions.
 This network facilitates us to communicate with the fishing industry effectively across all our projects.

-Fisheries Liaison (FL) The FL serves as the Ørsted U.S. lead public outreach representative to the fishing industry for the project.
-The FL works for Ørsted US.
+Fisheries Liaison (FL) FL serves as the Ørsted lead public outreach representative to the fishing industry for the project.
+The FL works for Ørsted.
 Specific responsibilities of the FL include:

-- Working with Ørsted U.S. Offshore Wind management and the FRs, in consultation with stakeholders, to develop a written plan, outlining the specific methods and measures for engaging and disseminating project information to the local fishing community and other stakeholders - Developing and maintaining, in consultation with the FR, a stakeholder list that includes fishing community individuals, officials and organizations, and other relevant stakeholders.
-The stakeholder lists are updated periodically and are not exhaustive - Ongoing email messages to stakeholders, routinely keeping contacts updated on Ørsted U.S. Offshore Wind fisheries related topics.
-If an individual prefers not to receive emails, FL will send text messages or provide in person meetings where possible - Creating a newsletter, social media pages, and other requested outlets to assist in disseminating project information - Communicating effectively with the FRs, as well as the recreational and commercial fishing industry, about Ørsted U.S. Offshore Wind plans, activities, and effectiveness of communication with the fishing industry.
-Reports will be drafted to document the outreach that was completed during the week - Working to mitigate potential adverse project impacts by ensuring timely dissemination of information regarding project activities, including projected vessel movements or delays during all phases of project development.
-For example, the FL will coordinate information releases on relevant/designated VHF channels, cellular phone and project websites as available, concerning work vessels' schedules, vessels' identification, details of work to be performed, and any warnings, as necessary and available
+- Working with Ørsted management and the FRs, in consultation with stakeholders, to develop a written plan, outlining the specific methods and measures for engaging and disseminating project information to the local fishing community and other stakeholders - Developing with Ørsted management and the FRs, in consultation with stakeholders, to develop a written plan, outlining the specific methods and measures for engaging and disseminating project information to the local fishing community and other stakeholders - Ongoing email messages to stakeholders, routinely keeping contacts updated on Ørsted fisheries related topics.
+If an individual prefers not to receive emails, FL will send text messages or provide in person meetings where possible - Creating a newsletter, social media pages, and other requested outlets to assist in disseminating project information Communicating effectively with the FRs, as well as the recreational and commercial fishing industry, about Ørsted plans, activities, and effectiveness of communication with the fishing industry.
+Reports will be drafted to document the outreach that was completed during the week

-- Advising fishermen and FRs on potential removal/relocation requests of static gear when construction or operations could present a damage risk.
+- Working to mitigate potential adverse project impacts by ensuring timely dissemination of information regarding project activities, including projected vessel movements or delays during all phases of project development.
+For example, the FL will coordinate information releases on relevant/designated VHF channels, cellular phone and project websites as available, concerning work vessels' schedules, vessels' identification, details of work to be performed, and any warnings, as necessary and available - Advising fishermen and FRs on potential removal/relocation requests of static gear when construction or operations could present a damage risk.
 Vessel updates will be sent out to the fishing community via email, text, social media, and dockside visits to advise of our activities - Organizing meetings, as necessary, to gather fishermen's views of project effects on their industry to facilitate two-way communication and information sharing.
-Outreach meetings are ongoing as well as "office hours" for stakeholders who cannot attend meetings due to other obligations - Communicating fishermen's concerns to Ørsted U.S. Offshore Wind management in a timely manner and work with Ørsted U.S. Offshore Wind management to develop and communicate a response - Working directly with FRs who have specific knowledge and understanding of the local fishing communities' concerns - Following the prompt response protocols when there is an urgent concern or incident (Prompt Response Protocols and Scenarios in Appendix B) - Engaging fishermen in ports whenever possible, including distant ports that may include vessels that possibly fish in and near the project site.
+Outreach meetings are ongoing as well as "office hours" for stakeholders who cannot attend meetings due to other obligations - Communicating fishermen's concerns to Ørsted management in a timely manner and work with Ørsted management to develop and communicate a response - Working directly with FRs who have specific knowledge and understanding of the local fishing communities' concerns - Following the Prompt Response Protocols when there is an urgent concern or incident - Engaging fishermen in ports whenever possible, including distant ports that may include vessels that possibly fish in and near the project site.
 Engagement will be done through port outreach meetings and dockside visits.
 Work with other regional FLs, as needed, to coordinate outreach efforts - Identifying the best ways to communicate with fishermen and have an "open door policy" to listen to fishermen's concerns